fcn06/swarm/README.md

 2.  **Execution & Evaluation (Executor Agent - The Doer; Planner Agent - The Conductor, Part 2):**
     *   The **Executor Agent** receives the plan from the Planner Agent and meticulously executes each step.
 This involves coordinating with **Domain Agents** and utilizing various tools through the **MCP Runtime**.
 The Executor Agent reports the outcome of the execution back to the Planner Agent.
-    *   For **dynamic plans**, the **Planner Agent** then takes this outcome and, using an integrated **LLM-as-a-Judge** system via the **Evaluation Service**, critically assesses the execution's success.
+    *   For **dynamic plans**, the **Planner Agent** then takes this outcome and, using an integrated **LLM-as-a-Judge** system via the **Evaluation Service** (provided by `swarm_services`), critically assesses the execution's success.
 If the evaluation score is unsatisfactory, the Planner Agent can leverage this feedback to refine the plan, potentially regenerating and re-executing an improved workflow.
 This creates a powerful feedback loop for continuous improvement in dynamic scenarios.

 3.  **Specialized Task Handling (Domain Agents - The Specialists):**
     *   **Domain Agents** are the core "workers," each specializing in a particular domain (e.g., customer care, weather forecasting, data analysis).